KusionStack/karpor/README.md

 </div>

-## 📖 What is Karpor?
+## What is Karpor?

 Karpor is Intelligence for Kubernetes.
-It brings advanced **🔍 Search**, **💡 Insight** and **✨ AI** to Kubernetes.
+It brings advanced **Search**, **Insight** and **AI** to Kubernetes.
 It is essentially a **Kubernetes Visualization Tool**.
 With Karpor, you can gain crucial visibility into your Kubernetes clusters across any clouds.

-We hope to become a **small and beautiful, vendor-neutral, developer-friendly, community-driven** open-source project! 🚀
+We hope to become a **small and beautiful, vendor-neutral, developer-friendly, community-driven** open-source project!

-🎯 **Current Status**: We are iterating [v0.5.0 Milestone](https://github.com/KusionStack/karpor/milestone/4), welcome to join the [discussion](https://github.com/KusionStack/karpor/discussions/528).
+**Current Status**: We are iterating [v0.5.0 Milestone](https://github.com/KusionStack/karpor/milestone/4), welcome to join the [discussion](https://github.com/KusionStack/karpor/discussions/528).

 https://github.com/KusionStack/karpor/assets/49401013/7cf31cc0-7123-42f6-8543-5addcbf4975c

-## 💡 Why Karpor?
+## Why Karpor?

 <h3 align="center">🔍 Search</h3>

 <table>
   <tr>
     <td>
-      <b>⚡️ Automatic Syncing</b><br />Automatically synchronize your resources across any clusters managed by the multi-cloud platform.<br /><br/>
+      <b>Automatic Syncing</b><br />Automatically synchronize your resources across any clusters managed by the multi-cloud platform.<br /><br/>
-      <b>🔍 Powerful, flexible queries</b><br />Effectively retrieve and locate resources across multi clusters that you are looking for in a quick and easy way.
+      <b>Powerful, flexible queries</b><br />Effectively retrieve and locate resources across multi clusters that you are looking for in a quick and easy way.
     </td>
     <td width="60%">
       <kbd><img src="https://kusionstack.io/karpor/assets/search/search-auto-complete-raw.jpg" /></kbd>